 FIRST QUARTER 2000 OPERATING RESULTS.
 On April 18, 2000, Cendant announced its financial results for the quarter ended March 31, 2000.
-Cendant's net revenues were \$1,128 million, which represented a decrease of \$189 million (14%) in the first quarter of 2000 compared to the first quarter 1999 due to the effects of dispositions of non-strategic businesses throughout 1999.
-Excluding the impact of the 1999 dispositions of non-strategic businesses, revenues increased \$71 million (7%), which primarily reflected continued growth in our Real Estate Franchise, Individual Membership, Move.com Group and Diversified Services operating segments, partially offset by a decline in revenues in our Mortgage segment.
-Income from continuing operations decreased \$42 million in the first quarter 2000 compared to the first quarter of 1999.
-Excluding the impact of (i) other charges, net (\$68 million and \$8 million in 2000 and 1999, respectively); (ii) a loss on the dispositions of businesses (\$13 million in 2000); (iii) the impact of dispositions of non-strategic businesses (\$8 million in 1999) and (iv) the tax effect of the foregoing exclusions, income from continuing operations would have increased \$12 million reflecting continued growth in Cendant's operating segments.
+Cendant's net revenues were \$1,128 million, which represented a decrease of \$189 million (14%) in the first quarter of 2000 compared to the first quarter 1999 due to the effects of dispositions of non-strategic businesses throughout 1999 and 2000.
+Excluding the impact of such dispositions, revenues increased \$70 million (7%), which primarily reflected continued growth in our Real Estate Franchise, Individual Membership, Move.com Group and Diversified Services segments, partially offset by a decline in revenues in our Mortgage segment.
+Income from continuing operations decreased \$42 million in the first guarter 2000 compared to the first quarter of 1999.
+Excluding the impact of (i) other charges (credits) (\$68 million and \$8 million of net charges in 2000 and 1999, respectively); (ii) loss on dispositions of businesses (\$13 million in 2000); (iii) the operating results of disposed businesses (\$1 million loss in 2000 and \$15 million income in 1999) and (iv) the tax effect of the foregoing exclusions, income from continuing operations would have increased \$15 million reflecting continued growth in Cendant's operating segments.